FAQ

 Frequently asked questions of UND's Physician Assistant Studies program.

 All health care disciplines are certainly valuable to the practice of medicine.
 The most successful candidates have clinical health care experiences which are rich in high-level, direct patient care and decision-making responsibilities.
 Clinical health care experiences which lack similar skills do not fully prepare students for successful completion of the accelerated program or the professional board exam.
+The job-title chart below is intended only as a general guide to help applicants understand which categories of health care experience are typically preferred, eligible, or not considered.
+It is not an all-inclusive list, nor is it designed to reflect every possible credential, role, or level of training.

 | Preferred | Eligible | Not Considered |